doughjoe77/hasura-ddn-docker-compose/README.md

 from otel.traces
 group by name
 order by name;
+-- find a specific GraphQL query by name
+SELECT *
+FROM otel.traces
+WHERE attributes ->> 'display.name' = 'Execute CustomersDDNQuery';
 ```
 # Hasura DDN Helper Scripts
 It sometimes takes ALOT of DDN commands to execute a task, we've created some wrapper PowerShell scripts to assist with those items and to cut down on developer time / knowledge